ioccc-src/winner/1998/schweikh1/README.md

 `fopen()` that was wrong where the mode was instead `44+__FILE__`.
 Interestingly enough though this did not seem to be an issue though I cannot explain why.
-He notes that it works fine with `clang` as well as `gcc` (which is what is used but in macOS - see below for alternative code - `gcc` is clang).
+He notes that it works fine with `clang` as well as `gcc` (which is what is used but in macOS - see below for alternate code - `gcc` is clang).

-Additionally Cody provided an alternative version for macOS.
-See below for the alternative version.
+Additionally Cody provided an alternate version for macOS.
+See below for the alternate version.
 Thank you Cody for your assistance!

 ## To run: